SCKester/Fat32FileSystem/README.md

 # FAT32 File System Utility

-A small psuedo filesystem driver implementing FAT32 standard and showcasing ability to work with file system drivers in C. can read and write and navigate directories on a psuedo disk image with opened and closed files.
+A small psuedo filesystem driver implementing FAT32 standard and showcasing ability to work with file system drivers in C. can read and write and navigate directories on a psuedo disk image with opened and closed files. opening closing files reading and writing and navigating directories are supported.

 ## Group Members
 - **James Fontaine**: jwf22c@fsu.edu